malessandrini/boswars-user-manual/boswars-manual-en.md

 The map is where the game takes place.
 You can distinguish three types af areas:

 - Full-bright areas: areas in direct sight from your units, that is where you have at least one of your units.
 Thanks to physical presence you can see what's actually happening.
 Every unit has a predefined sight range, usually not too wide.
 - Black areas: initially the most part, they are unknown areas where you never went, that will be discovered when reached.
-This feature can be disabled (so to see the full map from the beginning), but that would compromise the game dynamics.
+This feature can be disabled (so to see the full map from the beginning), but that would arguably compromise the game dynamics.
 - Obfuscated areas (half-bright): areas where you previously went but now no more of your units are, for example if all the units in an area have been killed.
 You can still see the area, but you cannot see what's currently happening anymore; you only have a "photo" of the last time you were there, so it may be full of enemies now, but you only can see it when you go there again.
 This feature is called "fog of war" and can be disabled, too, but again that would take some interest away from the game.

 You can scroll the map in the four directions by moving the mouse near the four borders.